sot/agasc/docs/catalog-description.rst

     4    COLOR1 - float variable expressing the cataloged or estimated B-V color, used for mag_aca, in mag.
 If no colors are available, the default value is 0.7000.
-If Tycho-2 data show colors redder than (B-V)=1.5, then the default value is 1.5000.
+If the color is derived from Tycho-2 (C1_CATID=5) and that color is redder than (B-V)=1.5 then COLOR1 is set to 1.5000.
+This is the case for about 21,000 stars in AGASC 1.8.
 True cataloged color values are stored in COLOR2.

     2    COL0R1_ERR - short integer expressing the error in color1 in units of
         0.01 mag.
 Default value of -9999.